tiffoppotomus/comp398/README.md

 Comp398 Web Application Development
 =======
-This repository contains a hw01 file which creates a linked list from a flat file database, hw02 which tries to follow the google style guide for C++ using the code from hw01, and hw03 file which has a peer edit for jge94's hw02 and an index_20.html file.
+This repository contains the following:
+* hw01: create an empty linked list and populate it, using C++
+* hw02: reformat hw01 according to an official style guide
+* hw03: peer edit of jge94’s hw02
+* hw04: a markdown to html converter, using C++
+* README.md